Settorezero/Arlok/docs/assembly.md

 > When you see the screw measure in millimeters: this is the length of the threaded part (without the head).

+> NOTICE: This step-by step tutorial was thought for powering the robot with AA Batteries since is the safest way, but there are [other ways to power the robot](powering.md).
+You can also [change from AA batteries to 18650 cell](lipo_mod.md).

 There is a [video on youtube](https://youtu.be/yHwYimkA6Dw) showing the assemblying process.
 It's in italian language but video is very useful for understanding how certain parts must be placed correctly.

 ![Arlok Parts](../media/arlok_parts.jpg)